-- An owner’s policy is purchased by the homebuyer.
+- Typically, an owner’s policy is purchased by the homebuyer.
+This varies by state, however.
+In Michigan, an owner’s policy is purchased by the seller for the homebuyer.
 While it is the homebuyer’s choice, purchasing an owner’s title insurance policy is the best way to protect his or her interests.

 - Who does it protect?
 The homebuyer is covered as well as their trustees, inheritors, and beneficiaries.

 - A lender’s policy is usually paid for by the homebuyer or seller.
+Again, this practice varies by state.
+In Michigan, the homebuyer typically pays for the lender’s policy.
 It is almost always required by the lender and protects only the lender’s interest.

 - Who does it protect?
 Only the lender is covered by the lender’s policy.

 Why purchase owner’s title insurance?